XxSpiritDuoxX/Advance-Mod/README.md

 This is a new mod that still has some of the example mod stuff in it,in the future these will be gone and replaced,some stuff also have no textures,so be warned

 # Updates
-Feb 7,2020 | Temporarily removed mech pads and ships [] Nerfed Basic Raider + Renamed to Soldier [] Slicer factory renamed to Soldier Factory + Makes Copper Raiders now [] Added 2 new turrets: Small Minigun + Coin minigun [] Nerfed Banks but their cot is reduced by 50 (now is 150 Coins) [] Golden Plastic Turret now costs 250 Coins []
+Feb 7,2020 | Temporarily removed mech pads and ships [] Nerfed Basic Raider + Renamed to Soldier [] Slicer factory renamed to Soldier Factory + Makes Copper Raiders now [] Added 2 new turrets: Small Minigun + Coin minigun [] Nerfed Banks but their cot is reduced by 50 (now is 150 Coins) [] Golden Plastic Turret now costs 250 Coins [] added floors

 Jan 18,2020 |
 Added Azorite and Azorite Wall [] Readded Mk3 Minerdrone Pad [] Added Loader Ship Pad [] Added Awards [] Nerfed Electric wall